Innocent (actor)

 In 2012, Innocent was diagnosed with non-Hodgkin lymphoma.
 After overcoming the first stage of cancer, he returned to the silver screen in 2013 with films like Geethanjali.
 Cancer Wardile Chiri (Laughter in the Cancer Ward) is a memoir written by Innocent while he was undergoing cancer treatment.
 Innocent wrote seven books based on his experiences at different phases of life with a humorous undertone.
 He also contributed to columns in numerous magazines and newspapers.
 In 2020, Innocent won the Kerala Sahitya Akademi Award for Humour for his book Irinjalakudaku Chuttum.

 Early life

-Innocent was born on 28 February 1948 to Margaret and Vareed of the Thekkethala house in Irinjalakuda, Kingdom of Cochin (present-day Kerala).
+Innocent was born at Irinjalakuda in the Thrissur district of Kerala to Margaret and Vareed of the Thekkethala house.
 He was the fifth child and third son of his parents, who had eight children.
-He had his primary education at Little Flower Convent Higher Secondary School, Irinjalakuda, Don Bosco Higher Secondary School, Irinjalakuda, and Sree Sangameswara NSS School, Irinjalakuda.
+He had his primary education at Little Flower Convent School, Irinjalakuda; Don Bosco Higher Secondary School, Irinjalakuda; and Sree Sangameswara NSS School, Irinjalakuda.
 He studied till eighth grade and discontinued his studies as he could not cope with studying.
 Innocent went to Madras (then) for his acting career and worked there as a production executive.